 To understand the real Marilyn, and why she still has such a strong impact on our culture, I recommend reading a reputable biography (such as Michelle Morgan’s MM: Private and Undisclosed), or Marilyn’s own writings, My Story and Fragments.
 And for starters, try Marijane Gray’s article, The Underestimation of Marilyn Monroe.

-Shake off those winter blues with a screening of Some Like it Hot – courtesy of Langley Filmbox – at Bromley Hall at Langley Park Centre for the Performing Arts, Beckenham, on February 13 at 7.30 pm (doors open at 6.45.)
+Shake off those winter blues with a screening of Some Like it Hot – courtesy of Langley Filmbox – at Bromley Hall in Langley Park Centre for the Performing Arts, Beckenham, on February 13 at 7.30 pm (doors open at 6.45.)

 The great American folk singer, Pete Seeger, died on Monday, January 27, aged 94.
 MM fans may not be aware that in 1963, he set Norman Rosten’s poem, ‘Who Killed Norma Jean?’ (based on an English nursery rhyme) to music, and performed the song in his legendary Carnegie Hall concert, as explained on the Murder Ballad Monday blog.